English passive voice: Control and arguments

 Above, IMP is the reference to PRO because the books didn't sell themselves to make money, someone, who the interpreter of the sentence knows exists implicitly, sold them.
 In the passive, PRO is still able to be controlled even without having an explicit argument.

 Control abilities can also be limited with implicit arguments in the passive.
 An implicit subject cannot control PRO in the case of ditransitive and subject control verbs.
-This is relates back to passive movement.
+This is related to passive movement.
 Due to the raising done to get nominative case, the head T is no longer in an Agree relationship with the implicit subject, which means that the implicit subject can no longer control PRO either.